hwdsl2/setup-ipsec-vpn/README.md

 <p align="center"><img src="docs/images/script-demo.svg"></p>
 </details>

 A pre-built [Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server) is also available.
-For other installation options and client setup, read the sections below.
+For other options and client setup, read the sections below.

 \* A cloud server, virtual private server (VPS) or dedicated server.
 OpenVZ VPS is not supported.